 “I think it’s a little bit of both [to blame for the current housing crisis]; rent is definitely going up in all of Knoxville and it’s becoming a more popular place to live, but at the same time the university is letting in way more students and not accounting for housing,” Mueller said.

 Short term, the university relies on off-campus residence complexes such as Quarry Trail, 303 Flats, The Heights and others to relieve the pressure on the UT housing system.
 Off-campus property developers are currently submitting new plans for new apartment complexes of up to 1,000 beds to help with the housing crisis.
+Meanwhile, for those who want to afford an off-campus property, they can look into details like how can I sell my house full of stuff.

 “Demand is through the roof, not just for student properties, but for conventional properties,” Knoxville Apartment Guide, Brandon O’Connor said to Knox News.
 “And, you know, the two definitely affect each other.”